-The scientific community in the Congress country, with the guidance and support of the Union, is responsible for the scientific program.
-You should provide evidence that the scientific community in your country is willing and sufficiently able to develop a strong and balanced scientific program with broad international appeal and representation.
+The scientific community in the Congress country, with the guidance and support of the Union, is responsible for the scientific programme.
+Applicants should provide evidence that the scientific community in your country is willing and sufficiently able to develop a strong and balanced scientific programme with broad international appeal and representation.
 The programme is also expected to reflect developments in psychology and the Union’s vision, mission and strategic priorities.

-Exchange: Developing a good program also requires communication with scientists all over the world.
-Is there a strong tradition of efficient scientific exchange between your country and the scientific world?
+Exchange: Developing a good programme also requires communication with scientists all over the world.
+Is there a strong tradition of psychological scientific exchange between your country and the global psychological scientific community?

-Communication: There is a requirement for intensive and frequent communication between the Congress organizers and the IUPsyS Executive Committee.
-For example, the overall structure of the scientific program, Congress publications (abstracts, proceedings), and other Congress details need to be approved by the IUPsyS Executive Committee, and other organizational components need to be discussed.
-It is therefore important that you can guarantee good communication with the IUPsyS Executive Committee and particularly with its officers and with the IUPsyS-ICP liaison.
+Communication: There is a requirement for intensive and frequent communication between the Congress organisers and the IUPsyS Executive Committee.
+For example, the overall structure of the scientific programme, Congress publications (abstracts, proceedings), and other Congress details need to be approved by the IUPsyS Executive Committee, and other organisational components need to be discussed.
+It is therefore important that you can guarantee good communication with the IUPsyS Executive Committee and particularly with its Officers and with the IUPsyS-ICP liaison.

-Despite efforts to keep costs low, travel is expensive for young psychologists, and for psychologists from the developing world and transition countries.
+Despite efforts to keep costs low, travel is expensive for students, young psychologists, and for psychologists from the Majority World countries.
 It is therefore important to provide a plan that will guarantee special fees, housing, and support for those colleagues.
 This plan should be clearly outlined in the budget.

 A balanced budget needs to be provided in outline.
-According to the IUPsyS Rules of Procedure, the local organizing committee is entirely responsible for covering costs (in case of surplus, the IUPsyS Rules of Procedure provide information about the procedure to be followed).
+According to the IUPsyS Rules of Procedure, the local organising committee is entirely responsible for covering costs (in case of surplus, the IUPsyS Rules of Procedure provide information about the procedure to be followed).
 Thus, it is important to show realistically how the income (registration fees and other) will cover your costs.
-It may be helpful to consult the preceding organizers of Congresses in drafting the budget.
+It may be helpful to consult the preceding organisers of the Congress in drafting the budget.

-The International Congresses of Psychology adhere strictly to the ISC principles of free circulation of scientists.
-Provide evidence that any scientist, from whatever country, will be allowed to enter your country without special requirements (except for the regular passport and visa).
+The International Congresses of Psychology adhere strictly to the International Science Council’s (ISC) Principles of Free Circulation of Scientists.
+Provide evidence that any scientist, from any country, will be allowed to enter your country without special requirements (except for the regular passport and visa).
 Based on former bids, it is a good idea to include an official letter from your country’s government, stating explicitly that your country adheres to the ISC principles of free circulation of scientists.

-- Submit a letter of intent to the IUPsyS Secretary-General.
+- Submit a letter of intent to the IUPsyS Secretary-General by December 15th, 2023.
 This allows him/her to help you prepare the application file, arrange support during the application preparation process (as necessary) and have preliminary discussions within the IUPsyS Executive Committee before the submission goes to the Assembly.

-- The finalized application file should be forwarded to the IUPsyS Secretary-General three months ahead of the International Congress of Psychology.
-The IUPsyS Secretary-General includes the application file in the documents which are sent to all Assembly delegates prior to the next Assembly session.
+- The finalised application file should be forwarded to the IUPsyS Secretary-General at least three months ahead of the International Congress of Psychology.
+The IUPsyS Secretary-General includes the application file in the documents which are shared with all Assembly delegates prior to the next Assembly session.

-- Typically (although it is not compulsory) applying countries organize a social activity (e.g., a reception at the Congress venue, Country’s embassy, or hotel of the city) during the first days of the Congress at which the choice is made.
-This allows the Assembly delegates to discuss informally the merits of the proposal, with the applicant’s representatives.
+- Typically (although it is not compulsory) applying countries organise a social activity (e.g., a reception at the Congress venue, Country’s embassy, or hotel of the city) during the first days of the Congress at which the selection is made.
+This allows the Assembly delegates to discuss informally, the merits of the proposal, with the applicant’s representatives.